Southampton-RSG-Training/intro-to-hpc/episodes/5_hpc_technologies.md

 - Describe how to compile and run an OpenMP program
 - Briefly summarise the main MPI message-passing features and how they are used
 - Describe how to compile and run an MPI program
+- Briefly summarise how an OpenACC program is written and compiled
 - Briefly summarise how a CUDA program is written
-- Briefly summarise how an OpenACC program is written and compiled
-- Describe why code scalability is important when using HPC resources
-- Describe the differences between strong and weak scaling
-- Summarise the dangers of premature optimisation

 ::::::::::::::::::::::::::::::::::::::::::::::::